SmithWillSuffice/ohanga-pai/content/blog/59_rain_in_iran.md

-For anyone who cares to know, I abandoned Twitter last year, partly because personally I had lost a woman I considered my one true love and soul mate, so as emotionally unable to cope with much of ordinary life, and the pain has not faded, six months later, and shows no sign of ever fading.
+For anyone who cares to know, I abandoned Twitter last year, partly because personally I had lost a woman I considered my one true love and soul mate, so was emotionally unable to cope with much of ordinary life, and the pain has not faded, eight months later, and shows no sign of ever fading.
 They say "time heals all wounds" but I am amassing evidence this is not 100% true.
 But also because I no longer consider Twitter/X to be an ethical platform, if it ever was, it certainly is no longer.